-- Riders and drivers are held accountable for their behaviors during their rides, i.e., the SP is able to identify misbehaving riders or drivers when needed, e.g., if one party physically attacks the other.
-However, the SP is only able to identify the misbehaving party with support from the attacked party. - The system preserves the convenience and usability properties offered by current RHSs, such as payment through credit cards and reputation rating.
+- Riders and drivers are held accountable for their behaviors during their rides, i.e., the SP is able to identify misbehaving riders or drivers when needed, e.g., if one party attacks the other.
+However, the SP is able to identify the misbehaving party only with support from the affected party (or her trusted contacts, see Section 6. - The system preserves the convenience and usability properties offered by current RHSs, such as payment through credit cards and reputation rating.
 In addition, once a rider is matched with a driver, she can track the location of the driver approaching the pick-up location, and they can contact each other for pick-up coordination.
 The system also enables riders to contact drivers of their past rides to find lost items.